 Lodging in Monument Valley

 If you want to stay near the valley there are two choices: Gouldings and The View.

-I stayed in a Premium room and it the view was terrific:
+I stayed in a Premium room and the view was terrific:

 Like many places these days, Monument Valley offers a well traveled tourist experience.
 But that is such a limited dimension to this sacred valley.

 If you go, consider one of the Navajo Guide services to take you beyond the 17 mile loop.
-Phillips Photography offers customizable photo tours that combine scenery and history in this magical land.
+Phillips Photography offers four wheel drive access into this magical land.

 I was obviously moved by the power of this valley.
 Let me leave you with some Navajo words of wisdom: